MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 :::moniker range=">= azure-pipelines-2020"

 There are several ways to define triggers in a pipeline resource.
-To trigger a run when any run of the pipeline resource completes, use `trigger: true`.
+To trigger a run when any run of the referenced pipeline completes, use `trigger: true`.

 ```yaml
 resources: